Siddhant/styleguides/protobuf.md

 // The unique identifier for this account. optional string account_no = 12;
 // The unique identifier for this account.
 // Deprecated: Repalced by field 'account_no' (#12).
-Reason: Upstream has started using alphabets in the account identifer since May 2012. optional int64 account_id = 5;
+Reason: Our upstream has started using alphabets in the account identifer since May 2012. optional int64 account_id = 5;
 ```